Updated in 2023

 What should your data science portfolio look like?

-Data science portfolios can live in a few different places, in a couple different formats.
+Data science portfolios can live in a few different places and in a couple different formats.
 The first place is a repository on GitHub.
 This is a good place for your Markdown files and any other code you might have written in your past experiences.

 Here is an example of a portfolio homepage on GitHub.

-Once you click on one of his projects, you are brought to a separate GitHub page, which has a longer summary of the project and the code he used to work on it.
+Once you click on one of his projects, you are brought to a separate GitHub page, which has a longer summary of the project and the code he used.
 It also includes graphs, data set analyses, models, and descriptions to go with everything.
+For more information on how to use GitHub to find a job, check out our guide.

 Next, you should create presentations in PowerPoint or Google Slides that act as business cases for the projects that are in your portfolio.
 These should be easy-to-understand and coherent explanations of the problems, analyses, and solutions.
 You can build these on your own or use data science specific templates.
 Practice going through these slides so that you are comfortable presenting them in interviews because you will definitely be asked about them.
 Try recording and critiquing yourself or presenting for friends, so you can see where you need help to polish.